valleyofdoom/PC-Tuning/README.md

 # 3. Benchmarking

-Benchmarking is the process of evaluating the the quality or characteristic of a given change.
+Benchmarking is the process of evaluating the quality or characteristic of a given change.
 In the context of this resource, it typically refers to measuring performance scaling after making certain changes to your system.
 It is important to learn and understand what is involved in the benchmarking process as you will need to carry out your own experiments to assist in decision-making such as identifying whether a certain change results in a performance regression or what settings to use in-game.
-For given changes, ask yourself questions such as "*What am I trying to achive?*, "*What is my goal?*", "*What am I trying to improve with this change?*", "*What is this change supposed to affect?*".
+For given changes, ask yourself questions such as "*What am I trying to achieve?*", "*What is my goal?*", "*What am I trying to improve with this change?*", "*What is this change supposed to affect?*".

 - [FrameView](https://www.nvidia.com/en-gb/geforce/technologies/frameview) - [PC Latency](https://images.nvidia.com/content/images/article/system-latency-optimization-guide/nvidia-latency-optimization-guide-pc-latency.png) in games that support [PC Latency Stats](https://www.nvidia.com/en-gb/geforce/technologies/reflex/supported-products) and frame pacing
 - [PresentMon](https://boringboredom.github.io/Frame-Time-Analysis) - Various metrics such as frame pacing and [GPU Busy](https://www.intel.com/content/www/us/en/docs/gpa/user-guide/2022-4/gpu-metrics.html).
 See a full list [here](https://github.com/GameTechDev/PresentMon/blob/main/README-CaptureApplication.md#metric-definitions)